Ants might regularly go unnoticed in our world, unless there’s a heap of them in our pantry, but they make great a great any experiment for kids!

 Ants are important; they keep the environment in balance.
 Many animals, like ant lions, echidnas and frogs eat them.
 They are also great scavengers, cleaning the world of dead animals or crumbs left behind from a picnic in the park.

-So, here’s a wildlife investigation that’s interesting and enjoyable for children.
+So, here’s an ant experiment that’s interesting and enjoyable for children.

 Hypothesis: What foods do ants like most?